ncatlab/nlab-content/pages/18126.md

 ###### Proof

-Since topological manifolds are [[locally compact topological spaces]] (prop. \ref{LocalPropertiesOfLocallyEuclideanSpace}), this follows directly since [[injective proper maps into locally compact spaces are equivalently closed embeddings]] by prop. \ref{InjectiveProperMapsAreEquivalentlyTheClosedEmbeddings}.
+Since topological manifolds are [[locally compact topological spaces]] (prop. \ref{LocalPropertiesOfLocallyEuclideanSpace}), this follows directly since [[injective proper maps to locally compact spaces are equivalently the closed embeddings]] by prop. \ref{InjectiveProperMapsAreEquivalentlyTheClosedEmbeddings}.

 =--

+Now we may state the simplest form of the embedding theorem for smooth manifolds:

 +-- {: .num_example #CompactManifoldEmbedsIntoLargeDimensionalEuclideanSpace}
 ###### Proposition
+**(weak embedding theorem)**

 For every [[compact topological space|compact]] [[smooth manifold]] $X$ (of [[finite number|finite]] [[dimension]]), there exists some $k \in \mathbb{N}$ such that $X$ has an embedding (def. \ref{SmoothManifoldsEmbedding}) into the [[Euclidean space]] of dimension $k$: